williammcintosh/Portfolio/CS441_8Puzzle_Sim_McIntosh_004/readme.md

 their current positions to the desired goal positions, or the Gashcnig's swaps.
 It builds a tree of nodes from it's current permutation to the desired goal position.

+The file named "SimManagerScript.cs" is responsible for building the tree.
+The file named "PuzzleNodeScript.cs" is the node of the tree.

 This assignment was for my CS441 course which is AI, but the assignment didn't require that the program be built in Unity, just that it be built.
 I wanted to make the data more visual.